 Records and the sharing of information with relevant agencies: Written notes will be kept of all incidents relating to individual pupils, alongside electronic entries onto our safeguarding register.
 These may be shared with other agencies.
 All contact with parents and external agencies relevant to Child Protection will be logged on our safeguarding register and kept in confidential records, which are kept separate from educational records and can only be accessed by designated people within the School.
-The content of Child Protection reports will be shared with the parents/guardians/carers in advance of any meetings.
+The content of Child Protection reports will be shared with the parents/guardians/carers in advance of any meetings, unless to do so would place the child at greater risk of harm.
 Referrals made to Old Vicarage School are recorded on the Inter-Agency Referral form.
-All concerns, discussions and decisions made and the reason for those decisions will be recorded in writing.
+All concerns, discussions and decisions made and the rationale for those decisions will be recorded in writing.
 If in doubt about recording requirements, staff will discuss this with the Designated Safeguarding Lead.
 As part of meeting a pupil's needs we recognise we have clear powers to share, hold and use information between our professionals and local agencies.
 Our Data Protection Officer and DSL provide guidance to staff to ensure they are confident with processing information for safeguarding purposes and also the sharing of safeguarding information without permission where there is a good reason to do so.
 This may also include withholding information where the serious harm test under legislation is met.
 Fears about sharing information will not be allowed to stand in the way of the need to safeguard and promote the welfare of children.